laurentszyster/unframed.js/README.md

 ===
 A javascript application prototype.

+Modern web applications have a wealth of API to apply covering a wide range of subsystems, from sending XHR requests to network services to getting user medias or playing music.
+How to not get entangled in some callback hell or an event race ?

+Starting an application from an `Unframed` prototype forces upfront to think the application in terms of named events and state transitions.
+In return this allows to build an application from linked components exchanging messages at one convenient traceable state, the application's state.

-The `Unframed` prototype is designed to program a web application as a flat list of named events listeners handling messages.
-It includes conveniences for the basic functions of many HTML5 application: DOM ready and unload event, local storage of JSON objects; GET from and POST common MIME type to URLs.
+The `Unframed` also includes conveniences for the basic functions of many HTML5 application: DOM ready and unload event, local storage of JSON objects; GET from and POST common MIME type to URLs.
+Those common conveniences eventually emit events that your application can handle.

-All those conveniences eventually emit events that your application can handle.
-Add application's events, handlers and emitter at *your* convenience, decoupling *your* application's components along the way as *you* program it.
+Add application's events, handlers and emitter at your convenience while decoupling your application's components along the way.

 Synopsis
 ---
-Link or include [`unframed.js`](https://github.com/laurentszyster/unframed.js/unframed.js) or a minified equivalent in an HTML document.
+Link or include the [unframed.js](https://github.com/laurentszyster/unframed.js/unframed.js) sources or a minified equivalent in an HTML document.

 Call the `window.unframed` factory function to get a named instance of proptotype `Unframed`.
 ```javascript